 The image for our vibrant splatter art

 While the primed canvas was drying.
-We found an image of Dobby from the internet and dropped it into our Vinyl Cutters design software.
+We found an image of Dobby from the internet and dropped it into our Vinyl Cutter’s design software.
 I used the trace feature to create the silhouette of Dobby & then enlarged it to fit the size we needed for our canvas.
-Once all set, it was cut, peeled, and transferred to our canvas.
+Once the design was done, it was cut, peeled, and transferred to our canvas.
 I swear my Silhouette is my favorite tool in crafting!
 When I bought it I wasn’t sure where I would use it & now I use it for so many things.

 I normally work on wood pieces and not on canvas.
 For some reason the vinyl that I had on hand was not adhering well to the canvas.
 This is where the blow dryer originally came in.
 A quick hit with the hot air stream and the vinyl glue was activated.
-The blow dryer also has a shrinking effect on the vinyl that cinch up and form to our canvas.
+The blow dryer also had a shrinking effect on the vinyl that cinched it up and formed it to our canvas.
 Cold vinyl does not ever perform as well as warm vinyl.
 This would have been a huge hurdle.
 Are you still with me?